moisutsu/imboard/README.md

 }
 ```

-Copy a file's image to the clipboard
+Copy a file image to the clipboard
 ```rust
 use anyhow::Result;